bharathajjarapu/FreeBlogs/README.md

 ### For Firefox Users 🦊

 1. Navigate to the [Releases](https://github.com/bharathajjarapu/FreeBlogs/releases/download/1.0/firefox.zip) page.
-2. Download the chrome.zip . 📥
+2. Download the firefox.zip . 📥
 4. Unzip the firefox package and
 5. Navigate to `Settings/Extensions` and click on settings menu. ✅
 6. Click on `install Add-on from a file` and select the unzipped folder file `icon.png` and Accept the stuff